Trained as an actor and self-taught as a sculptor and puppeteer, Kevin Augustine founded Lone Wolf Tribe in 1997.

 FUNDING & COLLABORATIONS

 Augustine's work has been funded with grants and fellowships from The New York State Council on the Arts, The Jerome Foundation, The Jim Henson Foundation, The Mid Atlantic Arts Foundation, Brooklyn Arts Council, The Green Wall Foundation, The Axe Houghton Foundation, Puffin Foundation, The Pennsylvania Arts Council & Puppeteers of America.
-He is a multiple-time artist fellow of WildAcres, Yaddo, Djerassi and The Mac Dowell Colony (2007 centennial featured guest artist) and enjoyed a developmental residency on a farm in Norway through Ellla Fiskum Danz & R.E.D. as well as in Canada with an invitation from Les Sages Fous to develop BODY CONCERT
+He is a multiple-time artist fellow of WildAcres, Yaddo, Djerassi and The Mac Dowell Colony (2007 centennial featured guest artist) and enjoyed a developmental residency on a farm in Norway through Ellla Fiskum Danz & R.E.D. as well as in Canada with an invitation from Les Sages Fous to co-produce BODY CONCERT; World Premiere: 2019.

 As an associate member and regular activist performance partner with Veterans for Peace, Kevin performs randomly on the streets and sidewalks of NYC with CLARION CALL : a street theatre pantomime series calling silent attention to the costs of war.
 CLARION CALL was invited to VFP’s 30th anniversary National Convention in San Diego and was part of the only peace contingent marching up NYC's 5th avenue in the 2015 & 2017 Armistice Day Parades.